wayeast/djangochallenge/README.md

 [![Build Status](https://travis-ci.org/wayeast/djangochallenge.svg?branch=master)](https://travis-ci.org/wayeast/djangochallenge)

 A web service that takes a base-ten number between 1 and 3999 as form input data and displays it as a Roman numeral.
 Uses a Gunicorn web server in front of a Flask WSGI app.
+By way of explanation for why a project entitled 'Djangochallenge' does not use Django, Django is a web app framework for building apps that run on top of relational databases.
+This project is a web app, but does not require a database backend.
+Hence, Flask is perfectly suitable for it.

 Installation
 ===============